JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 A progress bar can have a process name and process details.
 For wording, follow the rules for [progress text](progress_text.md).

 #### Process name
+Process name — the name of the operation being performed.

 <table style="none" border="false">
   <tr>
     <td width="378">